Shopify/shopify-app-template-remix/README.md

 pnpm run dev
 ```

-Press P to open the URL to your app.
-Once you click install, you can start development.
+Before beginning development, now set up your payments app extension.
+You can define a consitent tunnel for Shopify CLI to use with the `--tunnel` flag.

 Local development is powered by [the Shopify CLI](https://shopify.dev/docs/apps/tools/cli).
 It logs into your partners account, connects to an app, provides environment variables, updates remote config, creates a tunnel and provides commands to generate extensions.

 ### App Extension
-1. Create an extension for your app.
-For the most basic setup, use Offsite.
+1. Return to your payments app extension to begin filling it in.
 1. Set the payment and refund session URLs to the url hosted by `dev`
 1. Create a version
 1. Submit your extension for review
 1. Once approved, release the new version
 1. Now, you should be able to open the preview and set up your app through the configuration page.
+You'll have to activate the payments app (with test mode) in admin before using it in a shop.

-_Note:_ You may have to uninstall and reinstall the app from your store if the configuration page raises an error like "Payments App is not installed on this shop".
+_Note:_ You may have to uninstall and reinstall the app (pressing P in `dev` while the app is uninstalled will trigger an install) from your store if the configuration page raises an error like "Payments App is not installed on this shop".

+You can now begin working with your app.

 ---